Property Tax2026-03-16

 Short-Term vs Long-Term Rentals

-Short-term rentals average 18% higher net income ($28K vs $24K) but face stricter material participation rules per IRS Reg.
+Short-term rentals average 18% higher net income ($28K vs $24K) but face stricter material participation rules per HMRC Reg.
 1.469-1T.
-The IRS defines short-term rentals as those with an average stay under 7 days, while long-term rentals typically exceed 30 days.
+The HMRC defines short-term rentals as those with an average stay under 7 days, while long-term rentals typically exceed 30 days.
 This distinction affects rental income tax treatment significantly.

-Owners must track average guest stays to classify properties correctly on Schedule E of Form 1040.
+Owners must track average guest stays to classify properties correctly on UK property pages (SA105) of the SA100 return.
 Short-term operations may allow real estate professional status more readily, unlocking rental loss rules benefits.
 Long-term setups offer steadier cash flow with simpler passive activity loss limitations.

 Airbnb and Vacation Rentals